-This command supports other properties depending on your target.
-Use the info breakpoints capabilities command to display a list of properties that you can use for the current connection.
+This command supports other <properties> depending on your target.
+Use the info breakpoints capabilities command to display a list of <properties> that you can use for the current connection.

-1.3.10 break-stop-on-cores, break-stop-on-threads
+1.3.9 break-stop-on-threads, break-stop-on-cores